Tests and estimation strategies associated to some loss functions

 In this section, let $\sP=\overline \sP$ be the set of all probabilities on $([0,1],\sB([0,1]))$.
 As already seen in (\ref{eq-WPQ}), the Wasserstein distance between $P$ and $Q$ in $\overline \sP$ satisfies the variational formula

 where $\cF$ is the (symmetric) class of 1-Lipschitz functions on $[0,1]$.
-The following result, to be proven in Section~\ref{sect-pfs6}, provides a suitable family of functions $f_{(P,Q)}$. \begin{prop} For all $(P,Q)\in\sP^{2}$, the supremum in \eref{Wass-variat} is reached for the function $f_{(P,Q)}$ defined on $[0,1]$ by
+The following result, {which is} proven in Section~\ref{sect-pfs6}, provides a suitable family of functions $f_{(P,Q)}$. \begin{prop} For all $(P,Q)\in\sP^{2}$, the supremum in \eref{Wass-variat} is reached for the function $f_{(P,Q)}$ defined on $[0,1]$ by